OlexiyChornovil/flinkProject/README.md

 -  "ukraine"

 ### Visualisation
-At first I tried to implement elasticsearch/kibana visualisation, but unforetunalty I wasn'T very successful with it.
+At first I tried to implement elasticsearch/kibana visualisation, but unfortunately I wasn't very successful with it.
 Thus I decided to simply print and save as files all the output of my jobs.

 ### How to run
 You need to import the pom.xml into Intellij and then select the job you want to run.